 Disney’s service is second to none and there is always entertainment to be found on board.
 Compared to the larger ships in the Disney fleet, a couple key reasons to cruise on the Disney Magic include Marvel Day at Sea, Rapunzel Royal Table, and some wonderful Broadway productions.
 Check out our Disney Cruise overview page for a full comparison between the Disney fleet of ships.

 We love Disney Cruise Line for the relaxed, laid-back feel it has for a Disney vacation, and we’re sure you will, too.
-Click here for a no-obligation Disney Cruise Line vacation quote from Destinations to Travel.
+Click here for a no-obligation Disney Cruise Line vacation quote from Academy Travel.
 Have you ever been on an adults-only Disney cruise vacation?
 Share your experiences with us!